 This post may contain affiliate links.

-Happy St. Patrick’s Day Charcuterie Board is an Irish cheese board, served with a selection of Irish artisan charcuterie, Rye bread, mustard, and chocolate!
+Happy St. Patrick’s Day Charcuterie Board is an Irish cheese board served with a selection of artisan charcuterie foods, snacks, and more.

 Friends, you can make so many people happy with a little variety of meat and cheese.
 Just in time for St. Patrick’s Day, with a whole lot of green, enjoy this giant, no-fuss Happy St. Patrick’s Day Charcuterie Board that I’ve put together–with pastrami, salami, and cheese!